-The current-gen GPUs competing for your $300 budget in early 2024 are the following:
+The current-gen GPUs competing for your $300 budget in late 2024 are the following:

 Picking the right one is a bit harder and depends on your preferences.
-AMD Radeon RX 7600 AIBs are the most affordable on average – and the Intel GPU comes with twice the amount of VRAM – but I would still opt for the RTX 4060 at this price point.
-This page will dive into the pros and cons of each alternative, including some good reasons why you might disagree with my choice.
+AMD Radeon RX 7600 AIBs are the most affordable on average – and the Intel GPU comes with twice the amount of VRAM – but the RTX 4060 is the most popular by far at this price point.
+This page will dive into the pros and cons of each alternative.

 NVIDIA Vs. AMD Vs. Intel Under $300